 - Vaginal bleeding that isn't normal.
 This may be bleeding between menstrual periods, after sex, or after menopause.

 The symptoms of advanced cervical cancer may include:

 Cervical cancer happens when abnormal cells on the cervix grow out of control.
 Cervical cancer can often be successfully treated when it's found early.
 It is usually found at a very early stage through a screening test.

-If cervical cancer isn't treated, it may spread from the cervix to the vagina, and then into deeper tissue layers of connective tissue around the uterus.
-As it progresses, it may spread to the pelvic lymph nodes and other pelvic organs.
-Advanced-stage cancer may spread to lymph nodes; to other organs in the pelvis, causing problems with kidney and bowel function; or to other organs in the body, such as the liver and lungs.
+If cervical cancer isn't treated, it may spread from the cervix to the vagina.
+It may then spread into connective tissue around the uterus.
+From there it may spread to the pelvic lymph nodes and other pelvic organs.
+Advanced-stage cancer may spread to lymph nodes, to other organs in the pelvis where it can cause problems with kidney and bowel function, or to other organs in the body, such as the liver and lungs.

 Call your doctor if you have:

 - Menstrual periods that are irregular or 1½ to 2 times longer than normal for 3 months in a row.
 For example, call if your periods usually last 6 days but have been lasting between 9 and 12 days for your last 3 periods.

 - Severe vaginal bleeding that causes you to soak 1 or 2 pads or tampons in 1 or 2 hours, or passing clots of blood from the vagina.

 - Abnormal vaginal discharge containing mucus that may be tinged with blood.